 In this post of SEO Trends, Geo-Targeting, Content Principles, Linking Practices, etc, we cover the issues of Geo-Targeting, Geo- Authority, Relevancy, Ratio, etc. and how to maximize both Geo- Authority and Relevancy to fit your strategic SEO strategy.

 The first issue we’ll be discussing is the authority of your target audience.
-The work majority of SEO is done on getting links back to your website.
+The working majority of SEO trends is done on getting links back to your website.
 So how does Google determine an audience’s expertise?

 In my opinion, it’s pretty simple: Google postings and comments.
 If the audience displays to an empty profile or homepage then they can’t add more input unless they are posting or commenting in a forum.
 While these observations are simple enough, our work isn’t done.
 We still want to discover the best places for posting.
 So here are some of the research points to discover where your targeted audiences are most likely to be.